DavidUlloa6310/EncryptionForKids/README.md

 # EncryptionForKids

 Encryption for kids is a program designed to teach kids about encryption.
-The Three modes include Encryption, Decrpytion, and Puzzles.
+The Three modes include Encryption, Decrpytion, and Color Selection.

 <h2>
 Encryption